Pikmin 4: Gameplay

-An update to the game released on November 11th, 2025 allows the player to select from multiple difficulty modes, including "Relaxed" in which enemies will not attack the player first, and "Fierce" which limits Pikmin to a limit of 60 at once, similar to Pikmin 3's "Ultra-Spicy" difficulty, and also increases enemy health.
+An update to the game released on November 11, 2025 allows the player to select from multiple difficulty modes, including "Relaxed,” in which enemies will not attack the player first, and "Fierce" which limits Pikmin to a limit of 60 at once, similar to Pikmin 3 Deluxe's "Ultra-Spicy" difficulty, and also increases enemy health.
 This same update also added in "Decor Pikmin" which are Pikmin hidden around the areas with costumes.
-This was to increase integration with Pikmin Bloom as it received an update around a similar date.
-A "roll over" feature has also been added that allows players to take the unlocked gears, Oachi Pup Drive and Swallow ability, and Onions from another save file, as well as skipping the entire first day and any other tutorial sequences.
+This was to increase integration with Pikmin Bloom as it received an update around a similar date, allowing players to transfer their Pikmin 4 “Decor Pikmin” to Pikmin Bloom.
+A "roll over" feature has also been added that allows players to take the unlocked gears, Oatchi Pup Drive and Swallow ability, and Onions from another save file, as well as skipping the entire first day and any other tutorial sequences.

 Plot

 Seemingly diverging from the events of the prior installments, (Note: The events of Olimar's crash serve as an alternate retelling of the events of Pikmin (2001).
-It is currently unknown where Pikmin 4 fits into the timeline of the other main series games, though 2 and 3 are implied to be future events) Captain Olimar travels to PNF-404, an Earth-like planet, aboard his ship the SS Dolphin.
-A freak accident causes his ship to crash land, and he is forced to recruit Pikmin to help him find the ship's missing parts.
+It is currently unknown where Pikmin 4 fits into the timeline of the other main series games, though 2 and 3 are implied to be future events.)
+Captain Olimar travels to PNF-404, an Earth-like planet, aboard his ship the SS Dolphin.
+A freak accident causes his ship to crash-land, and he is forced to recruit Pikmin to help him find the ship's missing parts.
 During his search, Olimar bonds with a dog-like creature that he names Moss.
 After finding his ship's missing radio within the interior of the Hero's Hideaway, Olimar transmits an SOS call along with his voyage logs, but mysteriously disappears after continuing his search for the missing parts.

 The Rescue Corps, an intergalactic rescue organization, receives his emergency call and sends a team to PNF-404 led by Captain Shepherd to find and rescue Olimar.
 However, the ship malfunctions upon reaching the planet, forcing the crew to eject before it crash lands on the surface.
 The Rescue Corps assigns its newest recruit, the player character, to find the missing Rescue Corps members and complete the mission.
 Upon reaching the planet, the recruit encounters Shepherd's rescue pup, a dog-like creature called Oatchi, who bonds with them.
 After rescuing Shepherd and the team's communication officer Collin, the recruit finds that the Rescue Corps' ship has run out of power.
 With help from Pikmin near the ship's crash site, the recruit recovers several objects which contain a resource known as Sparklium, which can fuel the ship.

 The recruit, accompanied by the Pikmin and Oatchi, begins exploring the area to find the other Rescue Corps members, along the way discovering that several treasure hunters and explorers came to the planet after picking up Olimar's signal, but also became castaways.
 Shepherd instructs the recruit to locate and rescue castaways alongside their primary objectives.